-Last week, we met Florence Okosun, a self taught Web developer who works at Andela.
+Last week, we met Florence Okosun, a self-taught Web developer who works at Andela.
 This week, we get to meet another awesome Nigerian lady who currently works as a UX Designer at IBM in Texas.
-Without futher ado, meet Adaoha:
+Without further ado, meet Adaoha:

 I took two mandatory classes as part of the WIS curriculum:

 - Discovering User Needs to Enhance User eXperience.